 Another common problem is regarding oven door repairs.
 Sometimes the door won’t seal completely.
 This is typically an issue when the seal around the door connects with the body of the oven.
 Over time, heat and debris can cause the seal to wear out.

 In these situations, removing the old seal and purchasing a replacement seal from the manufacturer is the best option.
-However, if the oven is self-cleaning, replacing an existing seal for these types of ovens should be done by an oven repair technician.
+However, if the oven is self-cleaning, a licensed repair technician should replace an existing seal for these types of ovens.

 A problem that is common with westinghouse ovens, as well as many other types of oven manufacturers, is varying temperatures.
 In many cases, this is indicative of a problem with the thermostat.
 Depending on the model, some ovens allow you to recalibrate the thermostat.